Hepi34/PowerMode/README.md

 Allows you to change the powermode from the taskbar, like you could in Windows 10 with the slider in the battery menu

 Features (so far):
-- Changing the powermode from the taskbar or in the app settings
+- Changing the powermode and switching the battery saver from the taskbar or in the app settings
-- Automatically going to best performance mode when load on the discrete graphics card is detected (only for NVIDIA for now)
+- Automatically switching to best performance mode when load on the discrete graphics card is detected (only for NVIDIA for now)
 - Sending notifications if the powermode automatically changes.
 - This app creates an autostart entry in the task manager and will automatically start with Windows by default.